gpuigsamper/RTE_scenarios/README.md

 Implementation of French prospective scenarios from RTE study "Futurs énergétiques 2050" into ecoinvent database with premise

+A scientific publication related to this repository is in progress.
+Expected submission in Semester 1 2026 :)

 What does this repository do ?
 -----------